Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 2. In the Styles list, click the style name you want to modify and then click Modify.

 3. Click the Format button and then make the changes required.
-For example, to change the font style or size click Font.
+For example, to change the font style or size, click Font.
 To change indents, paragraph or line spacing, click Paragraph.

 Modify Style dialogue box with the mouse selecting the option Format and a drop-down list appearing

-By following these steps, you can easily insert a Table of Contents in Word, which will provide a comprehensive overview of your document's structure and facilitate quick navigation for readers
+4. After making your desired formatting changes, click OK to save the changes and insert the customised Table of Contents into your document.By following these steps, you can easily insert a Table of Contents in Word, which will provide a comprehensive overview of your document’s structure and facilitate quick navigation for readers

 How to Update a Table of Contents in Word

-To update the Table of Contents, simply click anywhere within the Table of Contents and then do one of the following:
+To update the Table of Contents, click anywhere within the Table of Contents and then do one of the following:

 Update Table is being selected and a Update Table of Contents dialogue box has appeared with Update page numbers only being selected